Smantii/symbolic_mbrl/README.md

 # Symbolic Model Based Reinforcement Learning
 This repository contains the code used for the project of the PhD course [*Neural Networks and Deep Learning*](https://retis.sssup.it/~giorgio/courses/neural/nn.html).
-The project goal was reproducing and deeply understanding the paper *Symbolic Model-Based Reinforcement Learning* by P. A. Karmienny and S. Lamprier.
+The project goal was reproducing and deeply understanding the paper *Symbolic Model-Based Reinforcement Learning* by P. A. Kamienny and S. Lamprier.
 Thus, this project is *not* an original work, it is only meant for didactic reasons.

 ## Installation